Oxygenation and Ventilation for Adults

 - For mechanically ventilated adults with COVID-19 and refractory hypoxemia despite optimized ventilation, the Panel recommends prone ventilation for 12 to 16 hours per day over no prone ventilation (BIIa).

-Although there is no clear standard as to what constitutes a high level of PEEP, a conventional threshold is >10 cm H2O.20 Recent reports have suggested that, in contrast to patients with non-COVID-19 causes of ARDS, some patients with moderate or severe ARDS due to COVID-19 have normal static lung compliance.
-In these patients, higher PEEP levels may cause harm by compromising hemodynamics and cardiovascular performance.21,22 Other studies have reported that patients with moderate to severe ARDS due to COVID-19 had low lung compliance, similar to the lung compliance seen in patients with conventional ARDS.23-26 These seemingly contradictory observations suggest that COVID-19 patients with ARDS are a heterogeneous population, and assessments for responsiveness to higher levels of PEEP should be individualized based on oxygenation and lung compliance.
+Although there is no clear standard as to what constitutes a high level of PEEP, a conventional threshold is >10 cm H2O.22 Recent reports have suggested that, in contrast to patients with non-COVID-19 causes of ARDS, some patients with moderate or severe ARDS due to COVID-19 have normal static lung compliance.
+In these patients, higher PEEP levels may cause harm by compromising hemodynamics and cardiovascular performance.23,24 Other studies have reported that patients with moderate to severe ARDS due to COVID-19 had low lung compliance, similar to the lung compliance seen in patients with conventional ARDS.25-28 These seemingly contradictory observations suggest that patients with COVID-19 and ARDS are a heterogeneous population, and assessments for responsiveness to higher levels of PEEP should be individualized based on oxygenation and lung compliance.
 Clinicians should monitor patients for known side effects of higher levels of PEEP, such as barotrauma and hypotension.

-In the prepandemic PROSEVA study of patients with moderate or severe early ARDS (PaO2/FiO2 <150 mm Hg) who required mechanical ventilation, the patients who were randomized to undergo prone positioning for ≥16 hours per day had improved survival compared to those who remained in the supine position throughout their course of mechanical ventilation.12 A meta-analysis evaluated the results of the PROSEVA study and 7 other randomized controlled trials that investigated the use of prone positioning in people with ARDS.
-The subgroup analysis revealed that patients who remained prone for ≥12 hours per day had a lower mortality rate than those who remained in the supine position (risk ratio 0.74; 95% CI, 0.56–0.99).
-Prone positioning improved oxygenation in all of the trials; patients in the prone positioning arms had higher PaO2/FiO2 on Day 4 than those in the supine positioning arms (mean difference of 23.5 mm Hg; 95% CI, 12.4–34.5).27
+In the prepandemic PROSEVA study of patients with moderate or severe early ARDS (PaO2/FiO2 <150 mm Hg) who required mechanical ventilation, the patients who were randomized to undergo prone positioning for ≥16 hours per day had improved survival compared to those who remained in the supine position throughout their course of mechanical ventilation.14 A meta-analysis evaluated the results of the PROSEVA study and 7 other randomized controlled trials that investigated the use of prone positioning in people with ARDS.29 A subgroup analysis revealed that mortality was reduced among patients who remained prone for ≥12 hours per day when compared with patients who remained in the supine position (risk ratio 0.74; 95% CI, 0.56–0.99).
+Prone positioning improved oxygenation in all of the trials; patients in the prone positioning arms had higher PaO2/FiO2 on Day 4 than those in the supine positioning arms (mean difference 23.5 mm Hg; 95% CI, 12.4–34.5).

-The use of prone positioning may be associated with serious adverse events, including unplanned extubation or central catheter removal; however, the meta-analysis found no differences in the frequencies of these events between the prone positioning and supine positioning arms.
-The use of prone positioning was associated with an increase in the frequency of pressure sores (risk ratio 1.22; 95% CI, 1.06–1.41) and endotracheal tube obstruction (risk ratio 1.76; 95% CI, 1.24–2.50) in the 3 studies that evaluated these complications.
+The use of prone positioning may be associated with serious adverse events, including unplanned extubation or central catheter removal.
+However, the meta-analysis found no differences between the prone positioning and supine positioning arms in the frequency of these events.29 The use of prone positioning was associated with an increased risk of pressure sores (risk ratio 1.22; 95% CI, 1.06–1.41) and endotracheal tube obstruction (risk ratio 1.76; 95% CI, 1.24–2.50) in the 3 studies that evaluated these complications.

 Neuromuscular Blockade in Mechanically Ventilated Adults With Moderate to Severe ARDS